 A rare original copy of the United States Constitution was auctioned for $43 million.

-According to Sotheby’s, an exceptionally rare original copy of the US constitution was sold for $43 million on Thursday, setting a new global record for a historical document at auction.
+A cryptocurrency group outbid another investor for an exceedingly rare original copy of the US Constitution, which sold for $43 million on Thursday, setting a new world record for a historical document at auction.

-It is one of just 11 known surviving copies of the United States charter, which was signed by America’s founding fathers, including George Washington, Benjamin Franklin, and James Madison, on September 17, 1787 at Philadelphia’s Independence Hall and ratified the following year.
+The artifact was one of just 13 known surviving copies of the US charter, signed on September 17, 1787 at Philadelphia’s Independence Hall by America’s founding fathers including George Washington, Benjamin Franklin, and James Madison, according to Sotheby’s auction house, which staged the sale.

 The winning bidder was not identified right away.

-This consortium claimed that a group of cryptocurrency investors gathered $40 million to purchase the document but were unable to do so.
+According to the consortium, a group of cryptocurrency investors gathered $40 million in an attempt to purchase the document but were unsuccessful.

+On Twitter, the organization ConstitutionDAO wrote, “We didn’t obtain the constitution, but we made history anyway.”

+“We smashed the record for the most crowdfund for a tangible thing and the most money crowdfunded in 72 hours,” it claimed, adding that “everyone who participated will of course be refunded.”

 The $43.2 million transaction, including commissions, was a global record for a historical document presented at auction, according to a Sotheby’s representative.